 One of the most coveted and luxurious materials in existence, cashmere is best in timeless and versatile shades—particularly black.
 When you’re spending this much on a sweater, you want to be sure that, one, it goes with everything, and, two, it won’t constitute a fashion crime a few years from now.

-Our favourite black cashmere sweater is this V-neck jumper from Joseph.
-A brand whose mission is to design luxury essentials that are clean-lined and immune to changing trends, Joseph has nailed it with this cashmere sweater, which is lightweight and cosy with a loose fit complemented by ribbed trims.
+Our favorite black cashmere sweater is this V-neck jumper from Joseph.
+A brand whose mission is to design luxury essentials that are clean-lined and immune to changing trends, Joseph has nailed it with this cashmere sweater, which is lightweight and cozy with a loose fit complemented by ribbed trims.

 The V neckline is very flattering and calls out to be teamed with a statement necklace.
 Pair the Joseph’s black sweater with tailored trousers or casual jeans.
 It can handle anything.

-Best for: A timeless sweater that’s sure to be your favourite, season after season after season.
+Best for: A timeless sweater that’s sure to be your favorite, season after season after season.

 Naadam: Best women’s v-neck cashmere sweater

 As we’ve established, V-neck sweaters look good on everyone.
 They’re particularly good for those with larger busts and can create the illusion of extra height for those of us on the smaller side.
 Which is why we’re racing to get our hands on this cute cropped grey v-neck jumper from Naadam.

 Naadam is the sustainable luxury cashmere brand that’s creating waves on the knitwear scene with its high-quality cashmere sourced from herders in Mongolia’s Gobi Desert.
 Oh, and did we mention their sweaters are pretty affordable too?

 This 100 percent cashmere sweater features ribbed cuffs and a hem with a cropped cut that will make you look extra leggy.